 - Making snow angels

-Beginner to Professional, beginner taking on the challenge of making a snow angel, professional taking on the highest slopes on a snowboard/skis
+Beginner to advanced — Beginners can take on the challenge of making a snow angel, the more experienced can take on the highest slopes on a snowboard/skis.